 Peter has a special interest in representing artists, art organizations, museums, and galleries.
 He understands accession, deaccession, and provenance.
 Experienced in business and corporate matters, Peter is versed in art import and export, stolen art, intellectual property rights, and privacy issues.

-Peter is one of the drafters of the Massachusetts Art Consignment Statute (MGL 104A), which was enacted to afford additional protection to consignors of fine art.
+Peter was one of the drafters of the Massachusetts Art Consignment Statute (Mass.
+Gen. Laws chapter 104A), which was enacted to afford additional protection to consignors of fine art.
 He is a lecturer in the Boston University Arts Administration Master’s Program, teaching “Legal Aspects of Arts Administration” to master’s candidates.
 Peter is an active panel attorney with the Volunteer Lawyers for the Arts of Massachusetts, handling pro bono and reduced-fee art law cases, and also serves as a primary lecturer in the VLA Artist’s Toolbox program.